MansM/mansm.github.io/_drafts/building-homelab.md

 As raspberries have a filesystem on an sd flashcard, dont expect it to run forever.
 Dont keep data here that is really precious to you.

 # What I still want to do
-Adding monitoring
+- Adding monitoring
-Adding logging
+- Adding logging
-Using PoE powered Raspberry Pi 3b+
+- Using PoE powered Raspberry Pi 3b+
-Using MetalLB with Ubiquiti USG for
+- Using MetalLB with Ubiquiti USG for loadbalancing